sachinchoolur/lightgallery.js/readme.md

 ---

 #### Commercial license
-If you want to use lightGallery to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
+If you want to use lightgallery.js to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
 With this option, your source code is kept proprietary.
-Purchase a lightGallery Commercial License at [uplabs.com/posts/lightgallery-js](https://www.uplabs.com/posts/lightgallery-js)
+Purchase a lightgallery.js Commercial License at [uplabs.com/posts/lightgallery-js](https://www.uplabs.com/posts/lightgallery-js)

 #### Open source license